2022 FIA World Endurance Championship: Race results

 The highest finishing competitor entered in the World Endurance Championship is listed below.
 Invitational entries may have finished ahead of WEC competitors in individual races.

 Drivers' championships

-Five titles are offered to drivers, two with world championship status.
-The Hypercar World Endurance Drivers' Championship is reserved for Hypercar drivers while the GTE World Endurance Drivers' Championship is available for drivers in the LMGTE categories.
-FIA Endurance Trophies are awarded in LMP2, in LMP2 Pro/Am and in LMGTE Am.
+Five titles were offered to drivers, two with world championship status.
+The Hypercar World Endurance Drivers' Championship was reserved for Hypercar drivers while the GTE World Endurance Drivers' Championship was available for drivers in the LMGTE categories.
+FIA Endurance Trophies were awarded in LMP2, in LMP2 Pro/Am and in LMGTE Am.

 Entries were required to complete the timed race as well as to complete 70% of the overall winning car's race distance in order to earn championship points.
 A single bonus point was awarded to the team and all drivers of the pole position car for each category in qualifying.
 Furthermore, a race must complete two laps under green flag conditions in order for championship points to be awarded.